renestein/ConfigureAwaitEnforcer/readme.md

 **Version 1.1.0.0**
 - Added ConfigureAwait(true) code fix.
 - Added Options page (menu Tools/Options/ConfigureAwaitEnforcer in Visual Studio).
 - Added 'Diagnostics severity' option  (values Error, Warning, Info, Hidden).
-Default value is Error. **You have to restart Visual Studio to see the change.**
+The default value is Error. **You have to restart Visual Studio to see the change.**